1Yr·

 Money market ETFs as an alternative to overnight money hopping

-(More independence from bank strategies)
+(More independence from banking strategies)

 Thanks to @Epi